swisschain/Lykke-HftApi-Docs/source/includes/_public-stream.md

 Parameter | Type | Description
 --------- | ---- | -----------
 assetPairIds | array of string | Filter by Symbol unique ID.
-If the array is empty then server return prices by all symbols.
+If the array is empty then the server return prices by all symbols.

-### Responce
+### Response

 Array of prices by symbols: